garyd203/ssmash/README.rst

 file, and ``ssmash`` will turn that into an AWS CloudFormation file that stores your configuration values in the SSM Parameter Store.

+`ssmash` is mainly intended for application developers who are at least partly involved in the deployment and operations of their applications.
+If you want to externalise (some of) the runtime configuration of your application, this is a simple and cheap solution.
+If you also want to be able to automatically restart your application when it's configuration changes, then this **is** the tool for you

 Installation
 ------------